usdaud/algotradinglib.github.io/en/pedia/g/gaussian_mixture_models.md

 Gaussian Mixture Models have wide applications in various fields:

 1. **Clustering**: GMMs are commonly used for data clustering.
-Unlike K-means clustering, which assigns each data point to exactly one cluster, GMMs assign probabilities to the cluster memberships, allowing more flexibility and accounting for overlap between clusters.
+Unlike [K-means clustering](../k/k-means_clustering_in_trading.md), which assigns each data point to exactly one cluster, GMMs assign probabilities to the cluster memberships, allowing more flexibility and accounting for overlap between clusters.

 2. **Density Estimation**: GMMs can be used to model the [probability density function](../p/probability_density_function.md) of a dataset.
 This is especially useful in situations where the data distribution is multimodal or does not conform to a single [Gaussian distribution](../g/gaussian_distribution.md).

 3. **[Anomaly Detection](../a/anomaly_detection.md)**: By learning the distribution of the data, GMMs can be used to detect anomalies or outliers.
 In a trained GMM, data points that have low probability under the model can be considered anomalies.

-4. **Dimensionality Reduction**: GMMs can be used in conjunction with methods like Principal Component Analysis (PCA) to reduce the dimensionality of data, retaining only the most important components for further analysis.
+4. **[Dimensionality Reduction](../d/dimensionality_reduction_in_trading.md)**: GMMs can be used in conjunction with methods like [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA) to reduce the dimensionality of data, retaining only the most important components for further analysis.

 ### Implementation of Gaussian Mixture Models in Python